adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 sync to users in given groups, or limit sync to users that match a given pattern.
 You can also sync against a CSV file rather than a directory system.
-* **Update users and group memberships, but handle deletions separately.** Sync users and group memberships by adding and updating users, but do not delete users in the initial call.
-Instead keep a list of users to be deleted, then perform the deletions in a separate call.
+* **Update users and group memberships, but handle removals separately.** Sync users and group memberships by adding and updating users, but do not remove users in the initial call.
+Instead keep a list of users to be removed, then perform the removals in a separate call.

 This section provides detailed instructions for each of these scenarios.